Piano Quintet (Schumann): II. In modo d'una marcia. Un poco largamente

-The transition between the funeral march and the second (agitated) episode reuses the descending octaves in the piano (doubled by violin) from the second ending of the first movement exposition (see figure).
-This is one of several moments in the quintet where Schumann creates unity across movements by subtly reusing thematic material.
-A, the funeral march, is varied on its return after the agitato section with rapid triplets in the piano and counterpoint reminiscent of the previous episode in first violin and cello, while the second appearance of B in F major also is with an enriched piano accompaniment.
+The transition between funeral march and Agitato episode reuses in the piano and violin the descending octaves appearing at the end of the first movement's exposition (see figure).
+This is one of several moments in the quintet where Schumann creates unity across movements by subtly reintroducing thematic material.
+Theme A, the funeral march, is varied upon its return after the Agitato section with rapid triplets in the piano and counterpoint reminiscent of the previous episode in first violin and cello, while the second appearance of B in F major also is with an enriched piano accompaniment.